ARTICLE

 Gaining Inner Strength for the Year Ahead

-Strengthening our mind, body, and spirit can lay a foundation for meeting the challenges—and opportunities—of the year ahead.
+Strengthening our mind, body, and spirit and rooting in to what matters most can lay a foundation for meeting the challenges—and opportunities—of the year ahead.

 As we start a new year, we are reminded frequently that we need to wake up and actively look to the 525,600 minutes ahead of us.
 We are told to shore up our physical immune system using food, exercise, and resolute strategies.
 The success of those strategies, however, can depend on how we first shore up our emotional and spiritual immune systems.